shibani2004/shibani2004/README.md

 ## ✨ My Goal

 > Build meaningful projects, keep learning, and grow into a skilled software developer with strong expertise in AI/ML and modern web technologies.

----

-⭐ Feel free to explore my repositories and connect with me!